-Challenge number Detail of f challenge
+Challenge number Detail o f challenge

-1 Literacy skills and read ling
+1 Literacy skills and reading

 Year KS2 Reading Year KS2 Reading

-7 101.5 7 103.9
+7 101.3 7 104.5

-8 101.5 8 104.4
+8 101.5 8 103.9

-9 100.7 9 103.9
+9 101.5 9 104.4

-10 99.9 10 104.8
+10 100.7 10 103.9

-11 102.6 11 104.5
+11 99.9 11 104.8

-PP 101.4 Other 104.4
+PP 101 Other 104.3

-Autumn 2022: Reading age tests suggest that 71% of Year 7 students eligible for the pupil premium have a reading age below their chronological age compared to 42% of non eligible students in year 7.
-40-50% of PP eligible students in the rest of KS3 have a reading age of 2+ years difference to their chronological reading age.
-Decoding and comprehension are identified as the key issues.
+Autumn 2023: Reading age tests suggest that 19% of Year 7 students eligible for the pupil premium have a reading age below their chronological age compared to 13% of non eligible students in year 7.
+30% of PP eligible students in KS3 have a reading age below their chronological reading age compared to 16% of non-eligible students Decoding and comprehension are identified as the key issues.

 2 Attendance to school Our attendance data over a period of time suggests that the attendance of disadvantaged students is lower than that of their peers.
 Typically, before the pandemic, the gap was between 3.5 and 3.7% however this has widened during 2021/22 and also continues to be higher than pre-pandemic levels this academic year.
 A number of students are struggling to re-engage with school after the period of school closures and are suffering from anxiety impacting on their ability to attend school.

-3 Academic Achievement and Attainment: Our assessment data shows that disadvantaged students arrive at Pittville School with a lower attainment than their peers in English and maths.
+3 Academic Achievement and Attainment:

+Our assessment data shows that disadvantaged students arrive at Pittville School with a lower attainment than their peers in English and maths.
 There is typically a gap of 3-4 points in KS2 scaled scores for both maths and English.
 A higher proportion of disadvantaged students are below age related expectations in year 7 in comparison to their peers.
-This gap continues through to year 11 with the 2022 cohort achieving lower in all attainment and progress measures.
+Some disadvantaged students do not achieve well enough at the end of year 11.

 4 Social, Emotional, Mental Health and Behaviour: Our observations and discussions with students and their parents/carers have identified a variety of social, emotional and mental health barriers, in particular, anxiety and low self-esteem.
 This is likely to be as a result of the pandemic's impact on school closure.
 These challenges particularly affect disadvantaged students.
-A number of disadvantaged students are suffering from mental health problems as a result of the pandemic for a variety of reasons and struggling to engage with education.
+A number of disadvantaged students are suffering from mental health problems for a variety of reasons and struggling to engage with education.
 In addition, our pastoral indicators based on data suggest that disadvantaged students do have a proportionally higher number of behaviour referrals and associated sanctions.
 5 Access to opportunities: We are aware that our cohort of disadvantaged students has increased since 2020, in particular the proportion of those eligible for free school meals.
 Through our work with families and outside agencies, we are aware of the financial difficulties some of our students and their families face, in particular as a result of the pandemic on employment.
 As a consequence, the value of some enrichment activities may not be fully seen by students.
 We are aware of the associated costs of coming to school and participating in different opportunities and so providing financial assistance to help reduce this barrier is a key feature of our strategy.